gayathri-parvathala/OS_Based_Smart_Traffic_Control_System_with_Ambulance_Priority_in_C/README.md

 If an ambulance is detected on a road, the output will immediately reflect the change in the traffic light for that road:

-<span style="color:red">Ambulance detected on Road 4!
-Road 4 light turns GREEN.</span>
+Ambulance detected on Road 4!
+Road 4 light turns GREEN

 If an ambulance is detected on a road, the output will immediately reflect the change in the traffic light for that road: